Postgraduate Researcher | Cutting Through the Noise with Policy Insight Research Papers

 Me

-I am a postgraduate researcher specialising in evidence-based analysis of political problems through the Trinity Diagnostic Framework.
+I am a postgraduate researcher working on evidence-based analysis of political problems through the Trinity Diagnostic Approach.

 Research Background

 In 2020 I completed my undergraduate degree, where I was awarded an Upper Second in political science at Brunel University.
-During this time I privately began researching psychotherapy, specifically the impacts of trauma and the existence of our inner resilience.
-This research would form the foundation for my future psychotherapy work with (ACCPH) 'The Individual Resilience Psychotherapy Clinic'.
+During this time I privately began researching psychological approaches, to trauma and inner resilience.
+This early independent academic interest in psychology would inform later analytical perspectives, for my current research focus.

-Following the completion of my degree I embarked on a number of research internships, at the Campaign for Learning, Prevista and Holex.
-In these roles I undertook substantive research, in education policy, focusing on Adult education, apprenticeships and widening access to education for disadvantaged citizens, which culminated in separate presentations of my work and policy recommendations, that would form the beginnings of my future research approach.
+Following the completion of my degree I embarked on a number of applied research roles.
+In these roles I undertook substantive research, in education policy, focusing on Adult education, apprenticeships and widening access to education for disadvantaged citizens, this work formed the foundations of my future research approach.